Rifampin/isoniazid/pyrazinamide (By mouth)

 Warnings While Using This Medicine:

-- Make sure your doctor knows if you are pregnant or breastfeeding, or if you have kidney disease, diabetes, or an enzyme problem called porphyria.
-Tell your doctor if you have been addicted to alcohol.
+- Tell your doctor if you are pregnant or breastfeeding, or if you have liver disease, kidney disease, gout, diabetes, or porphyria (an enzyme problem).

 - Call your doctor if your symptoms do not improve or if they get worse.